 Enabling or disabling a Step conditionally

-You can enable or disable a Step in any given workflow, and you can also set conditions for Steps.
+You can enable or disable a Step in any given Workflow, and you can also set conditions for Steps.
 You can do it either on your own computer, with the Bitrise CLI or by using the bitrise.yml tab of the Workflow Editor.

 We mostly use run_if